Day by day

 Defining essential quality indicators for the total testing process: a 2024 consensus statement on behalf of IFCC WG-LIPS – Vincent De Guire, Canada

-Implementation of a national benchmark program for quality indicators for the extra-analytical phase – Gregoir Pairoux, Belgium
+Implementation of a national benchmark program for quality indicators for the extra-analytical phase – Gregor Pairoux, Belgium

 From panic values towards tailored critical result and critical decision limits: improving communication of significantly abnormal results to clinicians – Pieter Vermeersch, Belgium